aissa-dev1/upwork-announcements-slider-clone/README.md

 # Upwork Announcements Slider Clone

-Made with React js & TypeScript & Tailwind css
+Made with React js & TypeScript & Tailwind css.

 This is my first project out in YouTube.